-Using Google Docs, Sheets, Slides, and Forms templates, you can create formatted files, such as project plans or budgets.
+Using Google Docs, Sheets, Slides, Forms, and Sites templates, you can create formatted files, such as project plans or budgets.
 You can use the standard template gallery and create a custom template gallery for your organization.

 You can manage the categories for your organization’s template gallery, or turn off your custom gallery altogether.
-With G Suite Business, Education, Enterprise, or G Suite Essentials edition, you can require that administrators must approve or create templates.
-Regardless of settings, admins can always add and remove templates.
+And regardless of settings, admins can always add and remove templates.

 Change template settings